 miller.malcom.ft@gmail.com

-Below is short genealogy report of Robert Miller's brother, Captain Samuel Miller.
+Below is short genealogy report of Robert Miller and his brother Captain Samuel Miller.
 I wrote this because I was having trouble keeping all the "Isaacs" and "Samuels" straight in my mind.

 Generation No. 1

-Children of (POSSIBLY) Isaac MILLER and UNKNOWN are:
+Children of Isaac Robert Miller, Sr. and Mary Alexander are:

 Generation No. 2

-Children of SAMUEL MILLER and JANE (LITTLE?) are:
+Children of SAMUEL MILLER and JANE LUCKEY are:

 Generation No. 3